jorris/gerrit_workflow/README.md

 # gerrit_workflow

 This is a simple command line helper I wrote to assist in a particular gerrit workflow.
+This branch is for the Python 2 version.

 ## Prerequisites

-- Python 3.6
+- Python 2
-- python3-bugzilla
+- python2-bugzilla
 - git-review

 ## Usage